KnowThePepper

 What is Mirasol Pepper?

 Fresh off the plant, the mirasol is a slender, 3–4 inch elongated pod that ripens from green through a deep red.
-It belongs to the sprawling C. annuum botanical family, which also includes everything from bell peppers to cayennes.
+It belongs to the sprawling the C. annuum pepper line, which also includes everything from bell peppers to cayennes.

-At 2,500–5,000 SHU, the heat sits squarely in the medium heat bracket — enough to register clearly without overwhelming a dish.
+At 2,500–5,000 SHU, the heat sits squarely in the the medium heat zone - enough to register clearly without overwhelming a dish.
 The flavor is where this pepper earns its reputation: bright, slightly acidic, with a fruity sweetness that persists even as the warmth builds.

 Most cooks encounter the mirasol in its dried form.
 Once dried, the skin takes on a translucent reddish-brown color and the flavor deepens considerably, developing the earthy, tannic notes that make guajillo's dried culinary applications so prized in Mexican cooking.
 The fresh pod, though, has a distinct character - more citrus-forward, almost berry-like in the right growing conditions.